"Walk the ash and gather the bones"

 Produced by Joanna Gilar, with direction from Sam Chittenden of Different Theatre, Rewilding Cinderella is a Storytelling Choir creation, featuring world-renowned storytellers, artists and performers Tunde Balogun, Hannah Battershell, Marina Evans, Sophie Gibson, Kestrel Morton, Nana Tomova, Gauri Raje, Laura Sampson, Wendy Shearer, Fleur Shorthouse Hemmings, Philippa Snell and Heulwen Williams.

-On the weekend of the 28th and 29th of May, we joined up with Brighton Fringe and the Living Coast at Waterhall, a unique rewilding site in Brighton where we created a performance, a walk and a ritual.
+On the weekend of the 28th and 29th of May, we joined up with Brighton Fringe and the team at Waterhall, a unique rewilding site in Brighton where we created a performance, a walk and a ritual.
 Audience joined us as we led them through the brambles and briars, hills and dells, to witness ancient stories unfolding from earth, ash and bone.

 On Saturday 4th June, the Storytelling Choir moved to the fluid edges of the city, and brought the ash child stories to ONCA's incredible barge space on the waterfront of East Brighton.
 This performance was followed by a discussion with the artists on the making of the piece and resonances of Cinderella stories in today's changing and transforming world.